tsuru/platforms/python/README.md

 ### Using setup script

-You can also define the setup script to list your depencies, here's an example:
+You can also define the setup script to list your dependencies, here's an example:

 	$ cat setup.py
 	from setuptools import setup, find_packages